Forgottenit/restaurant/README.md

 - Login to Cloudinary
 - On the Dashboard under API Environment variable, copy the CLOUDINARY_URL (copy from after the "=" symbol)
 ### Link Databases and Hide KEYS
-- Create an env.py in the top-level directory (This is for the SECRET_KEY in Django and also the DATABASE_URL)
+- Create an env.py in the top-level directory (This is for the SECRET_KEY in Django and also the URL's for ElephantSQL and Cloudinary, so they are not pushed to Git and visible to others)
 - At the top of the env.py file import os
 - Create Environment Variables for DATABASE_URL(ElephantSQL URL), SECRET_KEY(Django Secret Key) and CLOUDINARY_URL (Cloudinary URL)
 - Set these equal to their corresponding values with - os.environ["VARIABLE_NAME"] = "Corresponding Variable"